-Dear <<first name>> <<middle name>> <<last name>> <<suffix>>,
+Dear <<first_name>> <<middle_name>> <<last_name>> <<suffix>>,

-Morgan Murphy Media is committed to protecting the information we maintain.
 We are writing to inform you of a security incident that may have involved some of your information.
-This notice explains the incident, measures we have taken, and some steps you may consider taking.
+This notice explains the incident, measures we have taken, and some steps you can take in response.

-We recently concluded our investigation of a security incident involving unauthorized access to some of our computer systems.
-Upon initially discovering this incident, we immediately secured the systems and launched an investigation with the assistance of an outside cyber security firm.
-Through this investigation, we determined that the unauthorized access occurred on December 29, 2020.
+On December 9, 2020, we concluded our investigation of a security incident involving unauthorized access to some of our computer systems.
+Upon discovering this incident, we immediately secured the systems and launched an investigation with the assistance of an outside IT security firm.
+Through this investigation, we determined that the unauthorized access occurred on September 7, 2020.

 As part of our investigation, we conducted a comprehensive review of the data that could potentially have been accessed by the unauthorized party.
-Through this review, on February 21, 2021, we determined that the unauthorized party may have accessed files on our systems that contain your < b2b text 1(DataElements)>>.
+Through this review, we determined that the unauthorized party may have accessed files on our systems that contain your <<b2b_text_1(DataElements)>>.

 To date, we have no evidence of any misuse of information maintained on our computer systems.
 However, out of an abundance of caution, we want to let you know this happened and assure you that we take this very seriously.
 We encourage you to remain vigilant by reviewing your financial account statements for any unauthorized activity.
 If you see charges or activity you did not authorize, please contact your financial institution immediately.
 As a precaution, we have secured the services of Kroll to provide you with complimentary identity monitoring for a period of one year.
-Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.
+Your identity monitoring services include Credit Monitoring, Fraud Consultation, \$1 Million Identity Fraud Loss Reimbursement, and Identity Theft Restoration.
 For more information about Kroll's identity monitoring, including instructions on how to activate your complimentary one-year membership, please visit the below website: